 Chances are good that you barely remember what you had for dinner last night, or who backstabbed whom on the most recent episode of The Crown.
 Your dinosaur-obsessed child, on the other hand, can easily rattle off the difference between the diplodocus and the mamenchisaurus, and tell you with supreme confidence that of course the velociraptor was a feathered carnivore with enlarged claws.
 And by association, these same reptile aficionados love cool, big dinosaur toys and figures.
-There’s something about the majestic, powerful, and extinct creatures that captures the imaginations of children across most age groups.
+The best dinosaur toys for kids are majestic, powerful, and exotic, and capture the imaginations of children across most age groups.

 “Dinosaurs are exciting and powerful but relatable,” says education professor Keith Sawyer, who studies and teaches about creativity at the University of North Carolina at Chapel Hill.
 “In the case of dinosaurs, both boys and girls play with them.
 It’s not gendered.
 That’s a really good thing.